Famous for its limestone rock formations and bouldering / rock-climbing

 Mt Torlesse

 Access is across Brooksdale Station, please ring for Permission.
-Follow an old vehicle track up the true right of Kowai River to opposite Kowai Hut (private).
+Follow an old vehicle track up the true right of the Kowai River to opposite Kowai Hut (private).
 (1–2 hours)

-The spur on the true right of the side stream, by the hut, is the most direct route to Mt Torlesse.The spur starts off with a gradual climb, becomes a steep ridge, and leads directly to Mt Torlesse.
+The spur on the true right of the side stream, by the hut, is the most direct route to Mt Torlesse.
+The spur starts off with a gradual climb, becomes a steep ridge, and leads directly to Mt Torlesse.
 (3–4 hours)

-If returning down the ridge, small cairns mark the top of a narrow scree that drops steeply into the side-stream.
+If returning down the ridge, small cairns mark the top of a narrow scree that drops steeply into the side stream.

 Thirteen Mile Bush